Arc-Computer/arc-memory/README.md

    This will show you the decision trail for line 42 in file.py, including related commits, PRs, and issues that explain why this code exists.

-3. **Export knowledge graph for PR bot**
+3. **Export knowledge graph for GitHub Actions**

    ```bash
    arc export <commit-sha> export.json
    ```

-   This will export a relevant slice of the knowledge graph for the PR bot to use, including causal relationships and reasoning paths.
+   This will export a relevant slice of the knowledge graph for GitHub Actions to use, including causal relationships and reasoning paths.

 ## Core Features